Queen Elizabeth Influences In Theresa May Visit: Invites Trump To U.K., Talks Military, NATO

 Also, Queen Elizabeth’s military was represented in a new way because Theresa May said the U.S. and U.K. need to have their military work together to eradicate “cyber space” terrorism from Daesh and others.

-Theresa May also reaffirmed unshakable alliance of being 100 percent behind NATO from both America and U.K.
+Theresa May also reaffirmed an unshakable alliance of being 100 percent behind NATO from both America and U.K.

 This came as a surprise to many Americans because Donald Trump has inferred in the past that NATO was possibly “on the chopping block,” according to a CNN news analysis panel after the joint press conference.